Learn how to keep your trees safe from wildlife inexpensively and naturally.

 The materials are presented as a series of lessons, organized into modules.
 You can follow the course chronologically or jump around as desired.
 The course is a mix of written lessons and many detailed photos illustrating the concepts presented.

-Is this course intended for rural gardeners?
+Is this course intended for rural or urban gardeners?

 The short answer is that this course will help both rural and suburban gardeners individually protect their trees from deer and rodents without having to fence the entire property.